4 Ways Chiropractic Can Kill That Killer Shoulder Pain

 Whether your pain originates from an injury, usage habits, arthritis, or something else that life has brought, healing is attainable.
 Chiropractic care for neck and shoulder pain can rapidly bring balance and alignment to the body, reducing the need for nerves to send their alerts that something is not right.
 Treatment plans often include a comprehensive approach to further increase the benefits of restorative care.

-Physicians at Better Health Chiropractic are ready to help you solve and alleviate shoulder pain.
+Our chiropractors at Better Health Chiropractic & Physical Rehab are ready to help you solve and alleviate shoulder pain.
 Comprehensive care is available and may include physical rehabilitation therapies, chiropractic adjustment, and massage therapy.
 If pain has been present for any length of time, wait no longer to get the healing that your body needs.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.